List of Disney's Aladdin characters: Mukhtar

 The Mukhtar (voiced by John Kassir) is a reptilian humanoid who is seemingly the last surviving member of the race of Mukhtars, who are the sworn enemies of genies.
 Though Mukhtars hunted genies just for the honor, he acknowledges that times have changed and he now hunts genies for gold.
+Although initially Genie's enemy, Mukhtar later reforms and the two become allies.
 He has a monstrous pet ostrich named Saurus (vocal effects provided by Frank Welker).

 Nefir Hasenuf

 Nefir Hasenuf (voiced by René Auberjonois) is an imp with the face of a hawk and bat-like wings, who is greedy and willing to betray others to get what he wants.

 Throughout the series, he manipulates Samir into wearing magic shoes that force him to dance, poisons Aladdin and manipulates Genie into accessing a worm that spins golden silk and later transforms into the imp-eating Mothias, and secretly starts a war between Agrabah and Odiferous while serving as the Sultan of Agrabah's war advisor, but his plans are foiled.